gym gear - cloud computing software - computer games - summer camps - bike-sharing

 Financials: Analysts expect pre-tax profits up by 64% to £12.1m with full-year results on Tuesday + sales up from £29.6m to £40m over the year.

-Investment: floated last May and is now valued at £279m
+Investment: management buyout in 2011.
+Floated on AIM last May and is now valued at £279m

 INVASION CAMP GROUP: summer camps - Manchester